hdlugas/ekg_tda_arrhythmia_detection/README.md

 ### models: this directory contains a script for each type of statistical model used in each of the three binary classifications

-### figures: contains scripts used to produce all figures in manuscript
+### figures: contains scripts used to produce all figures and tables in manuscript